yasminrei/mom-interruption-sim/README.md

 ## Why Mom Interruption?
 **We’ve all been there:**
-- You study for **hours**, and right when you take a **5-second break**, Mom walks in and *BAM* - she assumes you’ve been taking a break for the *whole* time!
+- You study for **hours**, and right when you take a **5-second break**, Mom walks in and *BAM* - she assumes you’ve been taking a break the *whole* time!
 - Someone "checks in" *just* as you pause to breathe.

-- You need to laugh at the chaos instead of crying into your textbook.
+You need to laugh at the chaos instead of crying into your textbook.

 **Mom Interruption** turns the *universal fear* of being "caught slacking" into a chaotic simulator.
 Perfect for anyone who’s ever panicked at the sound of a door creak.